casper, wyoming, antelope, tourism, history, museum, oregon trail, california trail, settlers, pioneers

 Crossing the Plains – Rocky Mountain Trip Part 1

-When you hear someone speak of great American road-trips a flood of images can run through your mind.
-Whether you prefer mountains, beaches or small town USA, all of these can be found on the road.
+When you hear someone speak of great American road trips a flood of images can run through your mind.
+Whether you prefer mountains, beaches or small-town USA, all of these can be found on the road.
 This is our favorite way to travel, as it allows us to immerse ourselves in the scenery.
 While short trips are easiest to plan and execute, sometimes we feel the need for a long journey.
-Such was the case when we made our two week Rocky Mountain Road Trip.
+Such was the case when we made our two-week Rocky Mountain Road Trip.

 Our planned route would take us across Nebraska, and into Wyoming.
 While there are many sights to see in this region, we were only concerned with making a mad dash toward the mountains.
 While the idea is to cover as much ground as possible, we do realize that the monotony has to be broken up periodically.
-For this simple reason I look for tourist traps.
+For this simple reason, I look for tourist traps.
 Everyone has seen them.
 The billboards start appearing with teasers miles before the actual stop.
 The hope is to build anticipation to the point that you have to stop to see the amazing stuff they advertised, and many have it down to an art.
-Of course stopping at one of these can be entertaining, as long as you realize that it will probably NOT be the best thing since sliced bread.
+Of course, stopping at one of these can be entertaining, as long as you realize that it will probably NOT be the best thing since sliced bread.

 I do try to set a few ground rules concerning these stops: 1) It must be close to the road we are on.
 2) It must have restrooms.
 3) It should also offer the chance to purchase some kind of treat for the next leg of the road.
 On this part of the trip I found just the thing in North Platte, Nebraska.
 Sitting just north of I-90 at Exit 177 you will find Fort Cody Trading Post.
-It certainly fit the three requirements I have listed, and as an added bonus it was completely over the top in an amusing way.
+It certainly fits the three requirements I have listed, and as a bonus it was completely over the top in an amusing way.

 What appears to be an old log pole fort is filled with dioramas and displays meant to take guests back to the days of Buffalo Bill Cody.
 There are photo opportunities galore for those wanting to memorialize their visit.
-The stop has enough to keep you entertained, while you stretch your road weary legs.
-After a short visit we were back on the road.
+The stop has enough to keep you entertained while you stretch your road-weary legs.
+After a short visit, we were back on the road.
 There were a few other sights that we considered, but the decision was to save these for a trip that was more focused on this specific region.

 I have always been fascinated by dinosaurs, and this trip offered lots of opportunities to explore regions where they once walked the earth.
 The Wyoming Dinosaur Center leaves much to be desired from the outside, as it looks like a large warehouse.
 Upon entering the museum you are astounded at the sheer amount of skeletons on display.
 Everywhere you look there are more to behold.
-For those who plan early, you can even reserve a spot on an actual dinosaur dig, but be aware it comes with an extra cost.
-We enjoyed a lengthy visit, but soon turned our attention back to the road.
+For those who plan early, you can even reserve a spot on an actual dinosaur dig but be aware it comes with an extra cost.
+We enjoyed a lengthy visit but soon turned our attention back to the road.

-We arrived in time for dinner at the Wyoming’s Rib & Chop House.
+We arrived in time for dinner at Wyoming’s Rib & Chop House.
 The food was delicious, and the meal was as hearty as one would expect in this part of the country.
 An interesting side note for this restaurant is that they cover the tables with sheets of brown Kraft paper, and offer a supply of crayons.
 While waiting for the various courses of your meals, you can while away the time by creating your own masterpieces.
 As entertaining as it was for a couple of adults, we can only imagine how much kids must like the idea.
-After dinner we made our way to our lodging, and prepared ourselves for our next leg of our Rocky Mountain Road Trip.
+After dinner, we made our way to our lodging and prepared ourselves for the next leg of our Rocky Mountain Road Trip.
 Tomorrow we would enter Yellowstone National Park.

 6 thoughts on “Crossing the Plains – Rocky Mountain Trip Part 1”